gainwell-ohio/spbm/docs/UPDL/Opthalmic_Agents/NSAIDs.md

 # Ophthalmic Agents: NSAIDs

+## Authorizations

-**AUTHORIZATIONS**: For the date of service only; no refills for acute use.
+For the date of service only; no refills for acute use.
 Refills for up to 14 days may be authorized for patients undergoing surgery.

-**PRIOR AUTHORIZATION CRITERIA:**
+## Prior Authorization Criteria

 Is there any reason the patient cannot be changed to a medication not requiring prior approval?

 Acceptable reasons include: